ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 # Matter nRF Connect Light Switch Example Application

-The nRF Connect Light Switch Example demonstrates how to remotely control a lighting device such as light bulbs or LEDs.
+The nRF Connect Light Switch Example demonstrates how to remotely control a lighting devices such as light bulbs or LEDs.
 The application should be used together with the [lighting app example](../../lighting-app/nrfconnect/README.md).
 The light switch uses buttons to test changing the lighting application example LED state and works as a brightness dimmer.
 You can use this example as a reference for creating your own application.